olorton/olorton.github.io/index.md

 My name is Oliver Lorton, and this is my small personal website, where I express my views on the world and web technologies, but secretly I hope nobody reads it.
 I write for myself.

 I currently work for [Oxa](https://oxa.tech/), before that [the Dept. of Engineering Science at Oxford University](https://eng.ox.ac.uk/), and before that I worked for a web app design agency.
 I use open source, server technologies, to solve tricky problems.
-These days that is mostly means Linux, Python, Django, Flask, K8s, RabbitMQ, and PostgreSQL.
+These days that means things like Linux, Python, Django, Flask, K8s, RabbitMQ, and PostgreSQL.

-I love to connect with people.
+I love to hear from old friends and strangers.
 If you want to say hi or have something you want to publicly share with me, you can message me on the Mastodon, or if you would rather talk more privately you can reach me on email.
 It is lovely to get feedback.

 - [mastodon.org.uk/@olorton](https://mastodon.org.uk/@olorton)
 - [oliverlorton@gmail.com](mailto:oliverlorton@gmail.com)